surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/whats-new/differences-from-windows-powershell.md

 ### Unify cmdlets with parameter `-Encoding` to be of type `System.Text.Encoding`

-The `-Encoding` value `Byte` has been removed from the filesystem provider cmdlets.
+The `-Encoding` value `Byte` has been removed from the FileSystem provider cmdlets.
 A new parameter, `-AsByteStream`, is now used to specify that a byte stream is required as input or that the output is a stream of bytes.